Who makes the products?

 Some of your wallets don’t seem to lay flat, will that change over time?

-That’s right, some of our wallets don’t lay flat initially, as some of the leathers we use are quite firm.
+That’s right, some wallets don’t lay flat initially, as some of the leathers I use are quite firm.
 It will just take a little use for them to soften and lay flat.

 Unlined, semi-lined, and fully lined, what do they mean and which should I get?